Indian-American voters could make huge difference in battleground states: Top Democratic leader | Politics

 Mason, who has been holding a series of virtual meetings with Indian-Americans, said his survey results show that there is an unprecedented level of enthusiasm among Indian-Americans for the president.
 "These 50 per cent of the Indian Americans (switching away from Democrats) which constitute 50,000 to 60,000 additional votes for President Trump in each of the battle ground states, will surprisingly make a big difference, in case of the race running close - though Trump will win those states with a wide margin," Mason told PTI in a recent interview.

 According to Mason's study, in Michigan 45,000 voters out of 70,000 Indian American voters who vote for Democrats, will switch to Trump.
 Similarly, in Florida 50,000 voters out of 110,000 Indian Americans who vote for Democrats, will switch sides in November.
 In Texas, Mason expects 50,000 voters out of 200,000 voters who vote for Democrats, will switch for Trump.
 In Pennsylvania, 40,000 voters out of 110,000 Indian Americans voters who vote for Democrats, will switch to the Republican party.
-In Virginia, he expects 45,000 of the 100,000 traditional Indian-Americans Democrat voters to move to Trump..
+PTI LKJ CPS IND IND.

 ALSO READ